tlozoot/cs-262-bank-protocol/README.md

-﻿TODO:
-- Fix this spec (new message format and exceptions)
-- Maybe add new exception for balances being too large (both client and server checks)

-Wire protocol for a simple banking application
+﻿Wire protocol for a simple banking application
 =============================================

 **Student ID: 136**